MY INTERNET WRITING :

-So my own personal circumstances motivated me to try again.
-But since my first novel writing efforts all those years before, there had also been two other incalculably huge advances in the world of writing and publishing which had made everything so much easier for all of us who have writing aspirations.
+So my own personal circumstances now motivated me to try again.
+But since my first novel writing efforts all those years before, there had also been two incalculably huge advances in the world of writing and publishing which had seemingly made everything so much easier for all of us who have writing aspirations.

-The second big advance was of course the main focus of this article - the emergence of the internet as a tool for anyone and everyone to use.
+The second big advance was of course the main focus of this article - the emergence of the internet as a medium for anyone and everyone to use.
 If you are going to write in a medium for people to read, then there is a hard way to do it and there is an easy way.
-One way - the traditional way adopted by writers throughout all previous centuries - was to tout your stuff around a few dozen publishers in the hope that one will publish.
+One way - the old, traditional way adopted by writers throughout all previous centuries - was to tout your stuff around a few dozen publishers in the hope that one will publish.
 Maybe one will, but most writers need to have a truck-load of self-confidence, a ship-load of determination, and a skin thicker than a rhinoceros's hide to take the knocks of rejection which are almost inevitable.
-We've already established I had truck loads of nothing and a gossmer-thin skin.
+We've already established I had truck loads of nothing and a gossamer-thin skin.
 So that was the hard way.
 And much too hard for me.